 A round brilliant diamond is the most popular shape and cut for engagement rings.
 About half of all brides wear one.
 And for good reason: It’s beautiful, appealing and can have spectacular brightness, fire and scintillation.

 But do you need to buy a round brilliant?
 Consider that about half of all brides wear engagement rings set with diamond shapes other than round brilliants.
 These fancy shapes can be just as beautiful and deserve your consideration.
 And some might even cost less per carat than a round brilliant.
 Some of the more popular fancy shape diamonds include: the princess cut, marquise, cushion cut and emerald cut.
 Ovals are currently popular and can have bewitching sparkle.
+So, the myth that only a round brilliant diamond makes for a beautiful engagement ring is untrue!
+Other diamond shapes are just as popular, and just as beautiful.

 Myth #4: Diamonds Can’t Break